The Department of Biosystems Engineering and Soil Science administers two undergraduate programs:

 - Demonstrate success in their chosen career paths.

-Student outcomes a-i have been chosen by the faculty to establish a framework for our students to realize the program educational objectives.
+Student learning outcomes (SLO) 1-7 have been chosen by the faculty to establish a framework for our students to realize the program educational objectives.
 For continuous improvement, each outcome has achievement measures taken throughout the course of study.
 This faculty feedback helps to ensure that our engineering students at their graduation have the necessary career skills and knowledge.

 |Academic Year||Enrollment||Degrees Awarded|